Pylons/pyramid/docs/narr/traversal.rst

 of the path portion of the URL to navigate through the :term:`resource tree`.
 You might think of this as looking up files and directories in a file system.
-Traversal walks down the path until it finds a published "directory" or "file".
-The resource we find as the result of a traversal becomes the :term:`context`.
-Then, the :term:`view lookup` subsystem is used to find some view code willing "publish" this resource.
+Traversal walks down the path until it finds a published resource, analogous to a file system "directory" or "file".
+The resource found as the result of a traversal becomes the :term:`context` of the :term:`request`.
+Then, the :term:`view lookup` subsystem is used to find some view code willing "publish" this resource by generating a :term:`response`.

 Using :term:`Traversal` to map a URL to code is optional.
 It is often less easy to understand than :term:`URL dispatch`, so if you're a rank